faulander/excludarr/README.md

 ### Availability Logic

-- **Season-Level Sync**: Analyzes availability at both series and season levels for intelligent decisions
+- **Complete Availability Requirement**: Series must be completely available on a streaming provider (all monitored seasons) to be unmonitored or deleted
-- **Complete Availability**: Series with all monitored seasons available can be deleted or unmonitored entirely
+- **Season-Level Analysis**: Analyzes availability at both series and season levels for intelligent decisions
-- **Partial Availability**: Individual seasons available on streaming are unmonitored (series deletion only for complete availability)
+- **All-or-Nothing Approach**: Only series with complete availability across all monitored seasons are processed
-- **Fallback to Series-Level**: When season data is unavailable, uses series-level availability decisions
+- **Smart Fallback**: When season data is unavailable, uses series-level availability as fallback
-- **Smart Detection**: Handles series with no monitored seasons through series-level fallback logic
+- **Monitored Season Focus**: Only considers monitored seasons when determining complete availability
 - **Recently Added Exclusion**: Automatically excludes recently added series (configurable days)
 - **Intelligent Normalization**: Provider names are automatically normalized for consistent matching